 About the Symposium

-This year’s symposium explored how the public and private sectors can and should respond to natural disasters that cause disruptions in the freight system.
-In the keynote presentation, Jeffrey Dorko, assistant administrator for logistics at FEMA’s Office of Response and Recovery, discussed replacing and restoring capacity in supply chains affected by natural disasters.
+This year’s symposium explored how the public and private sector can and should respond to natural disasters that cause disruptions in the freight system.
+Speakers from both sectors discussed the potential for leveraging public-private partnerships and presented details from several recent large-scale natural disasters to provide insights on response, recovery, and resiliency.

-- Jeffrey Meek, Sustainability Coordinator, MnDOT Office of Sustainability and Public Health
+- Jeffrey Meek, Sustainability Coordinator, MnDOT Office of Sustainability and Public Health (PDF)

-- Dan Murray, Senior Vice President, American Transportation Research Institute
+- Dan Murray, Senior Vice President, American Transportation Research Institute (PDF)

 This symposium is sponsored by the Center for Transportation Studies at the University of Minnesota, in cooperation with: